“Death’s Arch of Triumph”

 on Ridinger up to Wend, Ergänzungen zu den Œuvreverzeichnissen der Druckgrafik (1975), Niemeyer, Die Vanitas-Symbolik bei Joh.
 El.
-Ridinger (in L’Art Macabre, vol. 2, 2001, enlarged version in the internet) and the important catalogues of collections, sales, and exhibitions from Weigel (1838) till the present except for the torso with formerly Count Radulf of Castell-Rüdenhausen cut under significant image loss.
-Thematically though
+Ridinger (in L’Art Macabre, vol. 2, 2001) and the authoritative catalogs of collections, sales, and exhibitions from Weigel (1838) till the present except for the torso with formerly Count Radulf of Castell-Rüdenhausen trimmed with significant loss of image.
+Thematically, however,

-by the core of his partly extremely rare, but still known Mementi, the mezzotints Thienemann-Stillfried 1426-1431.
-And in its composition far from the latter two of those, the brutally realistic ones worked by Johann Jacob after Dieffenbrunner (1430 f.).
+by the core of his partly extremely rare, yet indeed still known mementi, the mezzotints Th.-Stillfried 1426-1431.
+And compositionally far from the latter two of these, the brutally realistic ones worked by Johann Jacob after Dieffenbrunner (1430 f.).
 Here then

 the Memento Mori as piece of virtuosity ,

 as intellectual challenge combined with an expressive-charming plasticity.

 By its size visibly larger